Update: Read my update from 2012.

 I checked out 1910 Bacon next, and this was a truly beautiful house when it was first built.

 Judging by its mate next door, this was truly a beautiful Italianate house, and its demise slightly damaged its neighbor.
-See the two houses in slightly better times here.

 Again, one can only imagine what the neighborhood was like before demolition and blight set in so earnestly.